CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 Bismuth is a semi-functional statically-typed programming language.

-The goal of Bismuth is to be an imperative language that uses the
-	advantages of functional purity and strong types to make writing and testing correct code easy.
+The goal of Bismuth is to be an imperative language that uses the advantages of functional purity and strong types to make writing and testing correct code easy.

+# Examples and the Compiler

+I have implemented a compiled for Bismuth in Java.

+Examples of Bismuth code can be found here.

 #
 ## Effects and Actions